xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 ## Graph 3

-The next graph shows the number of images and the number of shares that we have in the data set, along with the different days in different colors.
+The next graph shows the number of images and the number of shares that we have in the data set along with the different days in different colors.
 This can give us some insight in a more detailed level if there is any relationship with shares and images as a whole, or even if it depends on the day.
 If there is a positive relationship between the two,